Tradertours.com focuses primarily on technical indicators when looking for opportunities in financial markets.

 Suppose you buy 100 shares of McDonalds stock and then proceeded to walk into a local McDonalds.
 If you said, "I own shares of this company and I want the kitchen remodeled immediately," you would probably get kicked out by management.
 As a shareholder it is true that you do have authority in terms of voting for the board of directors.
 However, this authority depends on how many shares you own and is often inconsequential for your average investor.

 A company initially sells stock into the public during it's IPO.
 These authorized shares are sold to anybody in the public who is willing to buy.
 The shares of stock are now freely floating around in the hands of people like us; public investors.
 From here financial markets are essentially a game of hot potato.
-Think about it - why do most people speculate on stocks?
+Think about it - why do many people speculate on stocks?
 People buy shares of a stock with the hope of selling those shares to another person for a higher price.
 For every buyer there must be a seller.
 Money is simply transferred between investors.
 With the exception of collecting dividends, financial market speculation is really a zero-sum game.
-Unfortunately it is impossible for everybody to be a winner.
+Not everybody is going to be a winner.
 However, with the right market technique you can greatly increase your odds of making winning trades.